uber/tchannel/docs/protocol.md

  - The next 4 bytes is the length of argument 1
  - The next 4 bytes is the length of argument 2
  - The next 4 bytes is the length of argument 3
- - The next 4 bytes is the checksum for the entire frame
+ - The next 4 bytes is the checksum which is farmhash'ed of arg(s)
  - The next N bytes is arg 2, N is based on the length of arg 1
  - The next M bytes is arg 2, M is based on the length of arg 2
  - The next P bytes is arg 3, P is based on the length of arg 3